ayamaguire/gowebserver/README.md

 # gowebserver
-Little webserver in Go by Aya Maguire
+Little webserver in Go by Aya Maguire.
 Usage: Put webserv.go in its own folder in your src folder.
 Run it with "go run webserv.go "